Sustainable Value Plan 2030

 Strengthen CSR foundations across the entire supply chain.

-The Fujifilm Group began as a manufacturer of photographic and motion picture film and has grown into a large corporation that encompasses 15 different businesses, including our healthcare business.
-Because of this change, the range of production related materials has increased and our supply chain now covers a wide range of fields.
+In the Fujifilm Group with a wide variety of businesses, the range of production related materials has increased and our supply chain now covers a wide range of fields.
 We understand the significance of corporate social responsibility and corporate ethics, and are implementing CSR activities to contribute to the sustainable development of society.
 However, it is impossible to achieve this through our own efforts alone, and it is important to tackle the issue across the entire supply chain.
 We ask our suppliers and partners related to the Group manufacturing processes to understand the importance of CSR management.
 With their understanding and cooperation, we will build a firm and strong CSR foundation by working together to resolve social issues.

 Strengthen CSR Foundations across the Entire Supply Chain